Small Kitchen Lighting Ideas

 When space is at a premium, use areas in the kitchen for lighting that are often overlooked.
 Undercabinet lighting is a great way to add some much-needed task lighting to kitchen counters, without sacrificing room on the ceiling or floor space.

-Linear suspension lighting is another perfect option for small kitchens, especially if your floor space or countertops are long and narrow.
+Linear Kitchen Lighting is another perfect option for small kitchens, especially if your floor space or countertops are long and narrow.
 A thin light bar will cover the entire surface area while elongating the look and feel of the space.

 Creative lighting solutions can allow you to properly light the entire kitchen, without taking up too much room.
 Semi-flush mounts ceiling lights are great for small kitchens due to their size.
 A semi-flush mount with four adjustable heads is even better so you can enjoy multi-directional lighting to cover cooking, serving, and dining areas- all with one lighting fixture.